bbiswal333/Docker/swarm/automation/README.md

 **Consul vs Zookeeper**
 Zookeeper is preferable to Consul:
 - more reliable
-- Swarm-managers and Swarm-nodes container creation accepts all ZK servers while only one endpoint is accepted with Consul
+- Swarm-managers and Swarm-nodes container creation accepts all ZK servers while only one endpoint is accepted with Consul. it means: with ZK Swarm-managers manages by itself the ZK failover.
+It's not the case with Consul

+**High Availability**
+- Zookeeper, not Consul
+- Zookeeper and Swarm-Managers in cluster
+- No load balancer
+- Use ./dockerhost.sh as Swarm-Managers clustering service